 Where do you see the greatest upside opportunity or largest impact area for AI in space?

-On board cloud detection and other on-board processing is another large opportunity, which will require highly efficient, low power models, but will save downlink costs and allow rapid rescheduling.
+Another large opportunity is onboard cloud detection and other processing, which require highly efficient, low-power models but will save downlink costs and allow rapid rescheduling.

 AI and space are two very broad areas.
 Where do they converge and diverge?
 What can the space industry learn from early adopters of AI?